Yamaha YXZ1000R Rear Brake Pads Change

 Step 1.
 Raise the rear of the vehicle, then support it on axle stands positioned under the frame and remove the rear wheels.

-NOTE: Never work on your side-by-side or any other vehicle using only a jack.
+NOTE: Never work on a side-by-side or any other vehicle using only a jack.
 Make sure the vehicle is safely supported on axle stands.

 Step 2.
 Remove the two 14mm brake caliper mounting bolts, and slide the caliper assembly off the brake rotor.